TT

 Equipment Equivalency

 Structured justification for equipment substitution between sites.
+Linked to affected parameters and supporting studies.

 instance